 The Ambazonia Self-Defence Council (ASDC), which is also known as the Ambazonia Restoration Forces (ARF), is the largest armed group, incorporating smaller militias like the Seven Karta, the Red Dragons and the Tigers.
 In 2018, the anglophone separatists expanded their activities geographically from 5 provinces within Northwest and Southwest Cameroon to 12.
 In 2019, violence increased considerably with groups engaged in lethal attacks targeting civilians.

 Militias focus on rural areas where recruitment is facilitated by the lack of education and basic services.
-The populations’ poverty combined with frustrations towards the political leadership and discrimination from the French-speaking community facilitates insurgency and radicalism.
+The populations’ poverty combined with frustrations towards the political leadership and discrimination from the French-speaking community facilitates insurgency and radicalism during the Cameroon Crisis.

 The economic situation in Cameroon calls for an urgent solution to the conflict.
 The Cameroon Development Corporation and PAMOL, two of the country’s biggest state-owned agricultural companies, have lost up to 80 per cent of their capacity.
 In September 2018, companies working in the Anglophone regions reported losses estimated at a half-billion dollars since the crisis began.
 The security forces are overstretched, fighting not only Anglophone separatists in the west but the Islamist militant group Boko Haram in the north as well.

 Furthermore, a protracted political crisis stemming from the imprisonment of opposition leader Maurice Kamto, who continues to claim victory in the 2018 presidential election, has increased communal antagonisms countrywide.